 - Studies like this one have found that gluten consumption can worsen symptoms of IBS.

-A diagnosis of NGCS only occurs after all other possible issues are ruled out.
+A diagnosis of NGCS only occurs after all other possible issues are ruled out by health professionals.
 Therefore, only a relatively small percentage of people who identify themselves as gluten sensitive actually fit its description.
-Most people who self identify in this way probably fit into a different category (like irritable bowel syndrome – IBS, celiac, or allergy), and may find more success with a diet that cuts out more than just gluten.
+Most people who self identify in this way probably fit into a different category (like IBS, celiac, or allergy).
+As a result, they may find more success with a diet that cuts out more than just gluten.

 It’s important to keep in mind that while many people wrongly diagnose themselves with NGCS (due to the placebo effect and media influence), it is a real condition.